How to attach pressure washer to boiler

 Begin by shutting off the hot water supply.
 Attach the high-temperature hose to the hot water outlet of your home or boiler.
 Ensure the connection is tight to prevent any leaks.
 Next, connect the other end of the hose to your cleaning machine.
 After securing all connections, turn on the hot water supply slowly and check for leaks.
 Once everything is in order, you can start your cleaning tasks.

-See also How to increase pressure washer psi
+See also How to use cleaning solution with karcher pressure washer

 For those interested in specific models, you might want to check out the Kärcher pressure washer for block paving.
 It’s an excellent choice for outdoor projects, offering robust power and versatility.